ydydsnyd/mono/doc/docs/app-features.md

 slug: /app-features
 ---

-This simple quickstart demo hides some very interesting features:
+This simple quickstart demo has some powerful features under the covers:

 - Open the web inspector in one window and throttle the network.
 Notice that the UI still responds instantly.
 - Open the web inspector in one window and completely disable the network.
 When the network comes back, everything syncs up!